uga-libraries/born-digital-processing/preservation-log.md

 ### Appraisal (of previously copied files)

 *   No files were kept from this disk after appraisal.
 The files were deleted from _[preservation location]_.

+## Revision History

+Originally created by Brandon Pieczko, Processing and Digital Archivist, in 2019 and added to current documentation suite with minor updates in 2023 by Emmeline Kaser, Digital Archivist.

+The workflow was updated in September 2024 by Emmeline Kaser to more accurately reflect the current documentation process and remove references to a database, as we currently have no plans for this.